sct-pipeline/ukbiobank-spinalcord-csa/README.md

 pip install -e ./
 ~~~
 #### Note on gradient distortion correction
 A `coeff.grad` associated with the MRI scanner used for the data is necessary if it has not been applied yet.
-In this project, the gradient distortion correction is done in `preprocess_data.sh` with [gradunwrap v1.2.0](https://github.com/Washington-University/gradunwarp/tree/v1.2.0) and Siemens `coeff.grad` file.
+In this project, the gradient distortion correction is done in `preprocess_data.sh` with `gradunwarp` and Siemens `coeff.grad` file.
 - - -
 ### Preprocessing
 Preprocessing generates a dataset with gradient distortion correction.